 Loans for less-than-perfect credit

 NetCredit uses its own underwriting model designed to consider financial factors beyond credit scores.
-According to NetCredit, “your eligibility and customized personal loan offer will be determined by looking at your broader financial picture — not just your credit score.”
+According to NetCredit, “your eligibility is determined by looking at your broader financial picture -— not just your credit score.”

 But according to the company’s annual report from 2018 filed with the SEC, many of its loans go to people with credit scores that are “near prime.”Learn more about credit score ranges